Tooth Extractions in Allentown, PA

 Advanced gum disease or periodontitis requires immediate treatment.
 If you skip dental cleanings and the infection spreads, you may suffer additional tooth loss.
 When a tooth becomes infected, our Allentown, PA dentists need to address it immediately.

-Sometimes we need to remove a tooth because it’s poorly positioned in the mouth (such as wisdom teeth) or to prepare for orthodontic treatment.
+Sometimes we need to remove a tooth because it's poorly positioned in the mouth (such as wisdom teeth) or to prepare for orthodontic treatment.
+The goal of orthodontic treatment is to give you a straight smile.
+However, in some cases, your jaw is too small to accommodate all your teeth, making a straight smile impossible without tooth extraction.

-What Happens During A Tooth Extraction in Allentown, PA
+What Happens During a Tooth Extraction in Allentown, PA

 At Evolve Dental Care, the process of extracting a tooth is straightforward.
 Your comfort is our priority, so we'll help you get comfortable in your chair and offer you a pillow and blanket.
 We don't want you to feel any pain during your extraction, so we use a local anesthetic to numb the tooth.
 The affected tooth is then carefully and skillfully removed by Dr. Amir or Dr. Sunny.